vbocan/ipfees/docs/literature-review.md

 ## 9. Conclusions

-This literature review suggests a significant gap in DSL research: while legal contract languages (Stipula, Pacta Sunt Servanda) and regulatory compliance frameworks (LegalRuleML, REGOROUS) have received substantial attention, DSLs for multi-jurisdiction regulatory fee calculations appear to be an underexplored area.
+This literature review suggests a significant gap in DSL research: while legal contract languages and regulatory compliance frameworks have received substantial attention, DSLs for multi-jurisdiction regulatory fee calculations appear to be an underexplored area.

 Key findings include: